 Hydrangea paniculata ‘BoBo’

-Hydrangea semanii is a slow growing vine.
+Hydrangea semanii is an evergreen slow growing vine.

 Hydrangeas are usually pruned in December or January along with roses.
 This is an example of a properly pruned Hydrangea.
 Some varieties may not bloom the following year if pruned this severely.
 For those H. grandiflora varieties just remove the stem with the flowers; the other stems will bloom the next year.

 This is what the Hydrangea garden looks like after pruning.
-Note the old flowers laying on the ground still have some color in December.
+Note the old flowers laying on the ground still have some color in December:

-This is a Hydrangea bouquet picked in December.
+This is a Hydrangea bouquet picked in December:

 Hydrangea garden photos taken June, 2022: